Jethro Is Now the Last Living "Beverly Hillbillies" Cast Member at 85

 Speaking to RumorFix following Douglas' death, Baer shared that they had kept in touch.
 "I spoke to her on a semi-regular basis.
 We weren't the kind of people who would text, but we would call each other when there was something to share," he said.
 "I'm the last man standing.
 All the actors, producers—everybody on the show is gone."

-In the Fore interview, Baer was asked about his health.
+In a 2017 interview with Fore magazine, Baer was asked about his health.
 Shining a light on his perspective on life in general, he responded, "I'm gonna either live or die.
 I die, and it's either heaven or hell.
 If it's heaven, great.
 If it's hell, I'll be so busy shaking the hands of all my friends, I won't worry about it.''